-In Example 12-1, the routers, subnet-mask, domain-name, domain-name-servers, and time-offset options are used for both the apex and raleigh host statements.
+In Example 17-1, the routers, subnet-mask, domain-name, domain-name-servers, and time-offset options are used for any host statements declared below it.

-As shown in Example 12-1, you can declare a subnet.
+As shown in Example 17-1, you can declare a subnet.
 You must include a subnet declaration for every subnet in your network.
 If you do not, the DHCP server will fail to start.